 The final Writing Tools option, Summary, has four different types of summaries available:

 With enhanced language capabilities, you can turn an entire lecture's worth of notes into a neat and tidy one-paragraph summary that's easy to study.
 You could also turn your meeting notes or an entire article's text into a bulleted list of key points.
-Or take a set of instructions and transform it into an easy-to-follow list of tasks.
+Or transform a set of instructions into an easy-to-follow list of tasks.
 You could even turn data from a paragraph or page into a table for at-a-glance information.

 There are various ways to get started with Summary:

 As with Proofread and Rewrite, Predictive Text does not need to be enabled on your device to see the bar above the keyboard with the Apple Intelligence icon.
 However, not all apps will show this bar.
-Notes will, for example, but Mail will not.
 If you don't see it, use the context menu.

 On a Mac, you can select the text, click the Apple Intelligence icon next to it, and then hit one of the Summary options.
-Alternatively, you can right-click or Control-click the selected text, choose "Writing Tools" from the context menu, and then pick a Summary version.
+Alternatively, right-click or Control-click the selected text, choose "Writing Tools" from the context menu, and then pick a Summary version.
+Or visit Edit » Writing Tools in the menu bar and either open the "Writing Tools" or use "Summary" right away.

 What you see next also depends on the app you're using.